 After failing high school, John moved to Las Vegas and took a job as a part-time janitor at a mortuary.
 But after only a few months, the unhappy young man moved back to Chicago and enrolled in a business college.
 This is where he found his niche.
 The art of smooth-talk came naturally for him, and he learned how to impress anyone.
 He graduated from business school and worked successfully in a shoe company that gave him a promotion to management.
 Around this time, a young lady by the name of Marlynn Myers captured his interest, and he married into her wealthy family from Iowa.

 The two of them relocated to Iowa and John Gacy took over the management of his father-in-law’s Kentucky Fried Chicken restaurant.
 There, they started a family.
-It was at this time in 1968 that he was arrested for sodomizing one of his employees.
+It was at this time in 1968 that Gacy was arrested for sodomizing one of his employees.
 He served only 18 months of a 10-year sentence and was subsequently released in 1971 for good behavior.
 Marlynn divorced John, and the angry ex-convict vowed to never see her or the children again.

-John Wayne Gacy quickly returned to Chicago and eventually started his own business in construction contracting.
+John quickly returned to Chicago and eventually started his own business in construction contracting.
 He also became very active and involved in his community, even becoming the Democratic Precinct Captain.
 His charitable deeds and extravagant parties boosted his reputation, and his love of dressing up as Pogo the Clown to entertain children gained the trust of the town.

 The First Murder